smidazai/scan_functional/supplementary.md

 ### 1.5.1 Non Parametric NPFSS method

-To compute the result of the NPFSS method, we use the function `compute_np()`.
-We obtain the following value of statistic and associated cluster.
+To compute the result for the NPFSS method, we use the `compute_np()` function.
+This yields the following test statistic and associated cluster.

 ``` r
 res_np <- compute_np(my_pairs_ex[[1]], my_pairs_ex[[2]], X)